You are likely asking yourself what that means. What is it? Who does it?

 Let’s get back to “foreign currency fundraising”.
 Many counties in Europe as well as the U.K., Australia, and New Zealand have charities that target donations of foreign currency.
 They don’t call it foreign currency fundraising, but they clearly ask for you to donate your leftover foreign currency or they simply make it available as one of the many ways you can donate.

 The benefits of a foreign currency fundraising program goes far beyond just raising From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More for charity.
 Obviously, that is the big one, but the benefits are many:

 What this all means is that using leftover foreign currency for charity is good: good for the charity, good for the environment, good for businesses, and good for you.
 So, if it so good, why aren’t more people doing it?